ircv3/ircv3-specifications/extensions/chathistory.md

     period: "2018-2019"
     email: "darren@kiwiirc.com"
 ---
+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `chathistory` or `event-playback` CAP names.
+Instead, implementations SHOULD use the `draft/chathistory` and `draft/event-playback` CAP names to be interoperable with other software implementing a compatible work-in-progress version.
+The final version of the specification will use unprefixed CAP names.

+The `chathistory` batch type is already ratified and SHOULD be used unprefixed.

 ## Description
 This document describes the format of the `chathistory` extension.
 This enables clients to request messages that were previously sent if they are still available on the server.